The Siamese Twin Mystery

-The Siamese Twin Mystery is an English language American novel written in 1933 by Ellery Queen.
+The Siamese Twin Mystery (subtitled A Problem in Deduction) is an English language American novel written in 1933 by Ellery Queen.
 It is the seventh of the Ellery Queen mysteries.

 Plot summary

 Inspector Queen and his son Ellery are vacationing in a mountainous area of the United States when they are forced by a forest fire to seek shelter at Arrow Head, the mountaintop home of famous surgeon Dr. John Xavier, which soon becomes impossible to escape due to the fire.
 There the sleuths meet an unusual assortment of characters, beginning with Dr. Xavier and his wife Sarah; his brother Mark; his medical assistant Percival Holmes; his handyman "Bones"; the housekeeper, Mrs. Wheary; and a houseguest, Ann Forrest.
 Miss Forrest has recently lost a silver ring; Dr. Holmes likewise finds himself missing a cheap signet ring.
 That night, Ellery spies a strange crab-like shape moving in the upstairs hallway, and, independently, Inspector Queen discovers that also present at the house is the wealthy Marie Carreau, a fixture of Washington high society; Ann is Mrs. Carreau's personal secretary.
 In the morning, Dr. Xavier is found dead in his study — shot twice with a revolver which has been wiped clean of any fingerprints.
 In his right hand he clutches the torn half of a playing card: the six of spades.

 The previous night, the Queens had encountered on the road a heavyset and unsavory man, who — his escape blocked by the fire — now returns to the house, giving his name unconvincingly as "Smith."
 It is further revealed that Marie Carreau had come to the house to consult with Dr. Xavier on the subject of her teenage sons, Julian and Francis, who are xiphopagous conjoined twins.
 It was the twins who had cast the crab-like shadow seen by Ellery in the hallway.
 Meanwhile, the Inspector makes the connection between the six of spades and Mrs. Xavier's initials — Sarah Isère Xavier — and accuses her of murdering the surgeon in a jealous rage at his lengthy conferences with Mrs. Carreau.
 Mrs. Xavier instantly confesses to the murder and collapses in a faint.
 However, Ellery observes that Dr. Xavier, who was right-handed, would naturally have used his right hand to crumple and discard half of the card, which would leave the uncrumpled half clutched in his left hand.
 It follows that the playing card must have been torn and placed in Xavier's hand by some left-handed person — that is, by the murderer.